 - Acceptable excuses include illness, emergency, funeral of a close relative or friend, medical appointment, government or residency business.
-The administration will decide whether an absence is excused or not. - It is the student's responsibility to contact teachers for missed work. - All work missed as a result of excused absences must be made up in the same number of days absent (maximum of three days). - NCAI will not excuse more than 12 absences per semester (15 absences per semester in preschool and Kindergarten).
-If a student exceeds this limit, only the first 12 (or 15) will be considered excused.
+The administration will decide whether an absence is excused or not. - In grades 4 and above, it is the student's responsibility to contact teachers for missed work. - All work missed as a result of excused absences must be made up in the same number of days absent. - Normally, NCAI will not excuse more than 12 absences per semester (15 absences per semester in preschool and Kindergarten).
+If a student exceeds this limit, the case will be reviewed by our attendance committee.
+Unless there are exceptional circumstances, only the first 12 (or 15) will be considered excused.
 The student will not be permitted to make up any missed work or tests resulting from subsequent absences.
 This policy is necessary for our school to maintain our integrity.
-Since we will be awarding class credit and a diploma to students who complete our educational program, we cannot certify completion of our program for students who were absent a significant percentage of school days.
+Since we will be awarding class credit and a diploma to students who complete our educational program, we may not be able to certify completion of our program for students with excessive absences.